signon-project/wp4-text2gloss/README.md

 potential OpenAI translations as well as the WordNet translations.
 This is done by means of vector similarities through fastText.
 The fastText models will be downloaded automatically to `models/fasttext`.

+Required inputs is the dictionary in TSV format.
+Output will be written to a TSV file and a JSON file that start with the same name/path but that end in `+wn_transls.*`.

 ```shell
 translate-wn data/vgt-woordenboek-27_03_2023+openai.tsv
 ```